Quantum metric and localization in a quasicrystal: Introduction

-We also introduce a novel formulation for the quantum metric that in addition takes into account the different phason modes, encoding different incarnations of the chain, as an independent degree of freedom.
-We show that the full quantum metric, defined as the sum of the spatial and phasonic quantum metric contributions, inherits properties from those of a 2D crystal.
-Importantly, we are able to provide a lower bound of the full quantum metric, set by the Chern number of the 2D crystal.
-Since the same Chern number labels the gaps in the energy spectrum of the quasicrystal \cite{kraus12}, we can explicitly relate the full quantum metric to the fractality of the energy spectrum in quasicrystals.
-For weak quasicrystal modulations we show numerically that the spatial quantum metric tightly follows this lower bound, thus explicitly linking spatial localization to the energy spectrum and its fractal gap structure.
-These results also establish that quasicrystals are materials where the quantum geometry can be tuned over a wide range.
-This opens for many-body phases in quasicrystals dependent on the quantum metric, such as flat-band superconductivity \cite{peotta2015,tian2023}and fractional quantum Hall effect in Chern insulators~\cite{bergholtz2013, ledwith2020, varjas2022}.
+Importantly, we need to introduce a novel formulation for the quantum metric that, in addition, takes into account the different phason realizations, encoding different incarnations of the chain, as an independent degree of freedom.
+We show that the full quantum metric, defined as the sum of the positional and phasonic quantum metric contributions, inherits properties from those of a 2D crystal.
+Importantly, we are able to provide a lower bound of the full quantum metric, set by the Chern number of the corresponding 2D crystal.
+Since the same Chern number labels the gaps in the energy spectrum of the quasicrystal \cite{kraus12}, we can thereby explicitly relate the full quantum metric to the self-similarity of the energy spectrum in quasicrystals.
+Thus, the quantum geometry provides a unified tool to understand both localization and energy spectrum in quasicrystals.
+This also allows us to determine analytically the range of gap labels over which the effect of the quasicrystalline structure on the localization properties dominates over finite size effects.
+For weak quasicrystal modulations we additionally establish numerically that the lower bound constrains the positional quantum metric.
+Our results moreover establish that quasicrystals are materials where the quantum geometry can be tuned over a wide range.
+This opens for many-body phases in quasicrystals dependent on the quantum metric, such as flat-band superconductivity~\cite{peotta2015,tian2023} and fractional quantum Hall effect in Chern insulators~\cite{bergholtz2013, ledwith2020, varjas2022}.

-Below we report our results, starting with the construction of the Fibonacci chain in Section \ref{sec:construction}, followed by a study of its localization properties in Section \ref{sec:locali} in terms of local density of states and the IPR.
-Then in Section \ref{sec:metric} we introduce the quantum metric and calculate it for the Fibonacci chain.
-In Section \ref{sec:renorm} we provide an understanding of the superiority of the quantum metric for understanding localization in a quasicrystal by analyzing how the chain is build up by local symmetry centers.
-Then in Section \ref{sec:phason} we expand the spatial quantum metric with a phasonic component and are thus able to derive a hard lower bound that explicitly links the full quantum metric to a higher dimensional Chern number, and thereby the energy spectrum properties.
-Finally, in Section \ref{sec:ccl} we summarize our results and highlight their generality.